telerik/reporting-docs/report-items/barcode/overview.md

 ---
 title: Overview
-page_title: Barcode Report Item Overview
+page_title: Barcode Report Item at a Glance
 description: "Learn what Barcode types are supported by the Telerik Reporting Barcode report item and where you may find more information about them."
 slug: telerikreporting/designing-reports/report-structure/barcode/overview
 tags: telerik, reporting, report, items, barcode, overview